actionhero/actionhero-tutorial/readme.md

 - Use cookie-based authentication rather than requiring the password and userName to be sent with each request
 - migrate to another database
+- tests should be more inclusive, and test failure cases
 - pagination for all the `*view` actions